Thrills, chills, dramatic films dominate fall season

 "'Cloud Atlas' is the complete wild card," said Entertainment Weekly's Karger.
 "A two and a half-plus hour movie by the Wachowskis that looks so bizarre.
 It's probably going to be one of the most polarizing movies of the season."

-Finally, there is sport-themed documentary "The Other Dream Team" (September 28), chronicling members of the 1992 Lithuanian Olympic basketball team as they go from life behind the Iron Curtain to newfound independence - with financial assistance from the Grateful Dead.
+Finally, in a film aimed more at adults than teens, there is sport-themed documentary "The Other Dream Team" (October 28), chronicling members of the 1992 Lithuanian Olympic basketball team as they go from life behind the Iron Curtain to newfound independence - with financial assistance from the Grateful Dead.

-(This story corrects names in 5th and 21st paragraphs and release date in final paragraph)

 (Reporting By Zorianna Kit; Editing by Bob Tourtellotte)